weflex/graphml-parser/readme.md

 var ast = graphql.parse(source);
 ```

-The graphQL file deos look like the following:
+The GraphQL file does look like the following:

 ```
 Basis {